ibm-z-oss-oda/libtool/README.md

 and the libtool will ask you if you want to edit readme.

-To change version number:
+To change version number(run version from the folder with setup.py):
 ```
 libtool v
 ```
 and the libtool ask "enter new version:".

-To upload:
+To upload (Run upload from the folder with setup.py):
 ```
 libtool upload
 #or